ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 "Weapon" | [`data/weapons.json`](https://stardewvalleywiki.com/Modding:Weapon_data) |
-"Wallpaper" | Maps/walls_and_floors.png | Wallpapers have no name and thus have to be specified by `ItemIDs` "Floors" | Maps/walls_and_floors.png | Floors have no name and thus have to be specified by `ItemIDs`
+"Wallpaper" | Maps/walls_and_floors.png | Wallpapers have no name and thus have to be specified by `ItemIDs` "Floors" | Maps/walls_and_floors.png | Floors have no name and thus have to be specified by `ItemIDs` "Seed" | JA Packs Only | Use this ItemType if adding custom crops through `JAPacks` and you want the seeds/saplings instead of the produce

 ## Example
 Example shops.json with all available options: